michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0009.md

 - adj: fraught with extreme danger; nearly hopeless
 - adj: causing fear or dread or terror
 ### Family
-dire: direful, direly, direr, direst+;direful: direfully
+- dire: direful, direly, direr, direst+
+- direful: direfully
 ### Examples
 - But as the Islamic State became a dire enough threat to return American troops to Iraq, Mr. Obama felt compelled to change course on Afghanistan.
 - However, Orcutt said distraction is dire enough to warrant legislation.